mateuszbyczkowski/spring-security-sda-registration/README.md

 # spring-movies
-Spring MVC example for a software class
+Spring MVC example for a software class using Spring Boot, Spring MVC and Thymeleaf